 PROTOCOL FOR EVACUATION WHEN FACILITY IS OCCUPIED

 II.
-The club’s lightning detector is utilized on nights of severe weather.
+The club’s lightning detector (weather app) is utilized on nights of severe weather.
 Fields are closed if lightning is detected within a 10-mile radius of the facility.

 IV.
-If fields are closed due to lighting, the “site coordinator” will wait 30 minutes.
+If fields are closed due to lighting, the “assigned site coordinator” will wait 30 minutes.
 If no lightning strikes are detected for a period of 30 minutes a second blast of the air horn will signify fields are reopened.
 The “all clear” signal will be two short blasts.

-V. If fields are closed due to threat of tornado or high winds the site coordinator team will assess the time frame for evacuation, including traffic in other areas of the facility.
+VI.
+If fields are closed due to threat of tornado or high winds the site coordinator team will assess the time frame for evacuation, including traffic in other areas of the facility.
 If there is reasonable time to get all vehicles out of the facility an evacuation of the facility will be carried out.
-North and south gates of the parking lot will be opened at Rivercity and West Bank (if needed two lanes will be opened to exit the park).
+North and south gates of the parking lot will be opened at Case Community Rivercity and West Bank (if needed two lanes will be opened to exit the park).
 At other facilities, both ingress and egress pathways will be used to exit the facility.

 VII.
 If it is determined there is not time to evacuate the facility due to tornado or high winds threat, then participants will be directed to safe areas.